xavijuanola/xavijuanola.github.io/_pages/about.md

   - /about.html
 ---

-I received my Bachelor degree in **Physics** at [Universitat de Barcelona (UB)](https://www.ub.edu) in 2018.
-One year later I got my **Msc in Artificial Intelligence** from [Universitat Pompeu Fabra (UPF)](https://www.upf.edu/) in Barcelona.
+I'm Xavier, and my academic journey began with a Bachelor's degree in **Physics** from the [Universitat de Barcelona (UB)](https://www.ub.edu) in 2018, followed by a **Master's in Artificial Intelligence** from [Universitat Pompeu Fabra (UPF)](https://www.upf.edu/) in 2019.
+I further expanded my expertise by pursuing advanced studies with a **Master's in High Energy Physics, Astrophysics, and Cosmology** at [Universitat Autonoma de Barcelona](https://www.uab.cat/web/universitat-autonoma-de-barcelona-1345467950436.html).

-I have been 3 and a half years working in the industry as a Data Scientist, and coursing a **Msc in Astrophysics and Cosmology** as a hobby.
-Currently doing my **PhD on Sound Localization** at [Intelligent Multimodal Vision Analysis (IMVA)](https://www.upf.edu/en/web/universitat/-/grup-de-recerca-en-processament-d-imatges-i-visio-per-computador), under Prof. [Gloria Haro](https://www.upf.edu/web/gloria-haro)'s supervision.
+For the past three and a half years, I've worked as a Data Scientist in industry, applying my skills in real-world scenarios.
+Currently, I'm in the third year of my PhD at UPF, focusing on **Audio-Visual Sound Source Localization** within the [Intelligent Multimodal Vision Analysis (IMVA)](https://www.upf.edu/en/web/universitat/-/grup-de-recerca-en-processament-d-imatges-i-visio-per-computador) group under Professor [Gloria Haro](https://www.upf.edu/web/gloria-haro)'s supervision.
+My research integrates multimodal deep learning techniques—leveraging both video and audio—to push the boundaries of computer vision.
+An enriching stint at New York University also broadened my perspective and deepened my research experience.

-I am interested in the artificial intelligence field, more specifically in Deep Learning and computer vision.
+My work is driven by a passion for deep learning and computer vision, and I’m excited to continue contributing to the advancement of artificial intelligence through innovative research and practical applications.

 <!-- Publications Section -->
 ## Publications